crabmusket/haskell-simple-concurrency/src/tutorial.md

 An `MVar` is a box which may hold a single element, or may be empty.
 The documentation calls it a 'mutable variable', but I prefer 'mutexed variable' for a mnemonic.
-The box being empty equates to the value being 'locked', unable to be modified.
+The `MVar` being empty equates to the value being 'locked', unable to be modified.

 It is safe to access an `MVar` from multiple threads, unline an `IORef`.
 `takeMVar` removes the value from the box if one is there, and otherwise blocks until the box is full.